Nikkinoodl/FVM-Demo/README.md

 From here, you can play around with the parameters at will and run new CFD solutions without the need to rebuild the grid each time.
-Extending the execution time will often result in a smoother solution, and sometimes will cause the CDF solution to "blow up"--that is, it can become numerically unstable and the CFD run will terminate prematurely.
+Extending the execution time will often result in a smoother solution.
+Sometimes will cause the CDF solution will "blow up"--that is, it can become numerically unstable and the CFD run will terminate prematurely.
 You can try re-running with different parameters in that case, although it often indicates that the grid doesn't work for these particular fluid characteristics.

 ![CDF-4](https://github.com/user-attachments/assets/d7581d38-887e-45b2-827b-9bbc8e5a2f0b)

-Clicking the U, V and P radio buttons will display different plots without running the code.
-"U" shows the horizontal velocities, "V" shows the vertical velocities and "P" shows the pressures in the cavity.
-"Test" is reserved for debugging purposes and can be used for special plots if you need to modify the code.
+Clicking the U, V and P radio buttons will display different plots without running the code. **U** shows the horizontal velocities, **V**" shows the vertical velocities and **P** shows the pressures in the cavity. **Test** is reserved for debugging purposes and can be used for special plots if you need to modify the code.

 ![CFD-5](https://github.com/user-attachments/assets/fabee2f1-06b0-4274-8feb-5b79cd32a377)

 ## Saving the Plots

-Save a plot directly to file by clicking [Save Plot]
+Save a plot directly to file by clicking **[Save Plot]**.
+A dialog box will open up from where you can set the folder and file name.

 ![Save-Plot](https://github.com/user-attachments/assets/1ba6439a-d650-4314-871b-743e70cf95b1)

 ## Return to the Grid Building Screen

 To refine the grid, simply close the CFD window.
-As noted earlier, the [Reset] button must be clicked before the grid can be rebuilt and is not possible to refine an existing grid at this stage.
+As noted earlier, the **[Reset]** button must be clicked before the grid can be rebuilt: it is not possible to refine an existing grid at this stage.